dcoates83/Azure-Sky-Ragdolls/_posts/2021-05-02-queen-aasia-seal-mitted-mink.md

 color: Seal Mitted Mink
 expected: End of July
 thumbnail: /assets/img/uploads/asr-aasia-220210314-img_e8139-2-.jpg
-reserved: All these kittens are reserved
+reserved: All reserved
 ---
 Queen Aasia is one of our Fluffy Mink cats and she is the sweetest pea.

+Queen Aasia and King Tzar will have all seal kittens; some mitted, some bicolor, some Mink and some non Mink.

 Minks have plusher coats, more intense coat colors and green eyes.

-Queen Aasia and King Tzar will have all seal kittens; some mitted and some bicolor.

-Some of the kittens will be mink with the plusher coat and green eyes.
+The Mink kittens will be born with color.

-Some of the kittens will be Non Mink and have the regular soft, easy care coats, the less intense seal color, and blue eyes.
+The Traditional Non Mink kittens will have the regular soft, easy care coats, a less intense colors, and blue eyes.

+Please note there has been much controversy about Mink Ragdolls.
+Despite about half the breeders now selling them (and Lynx Ragdolls) because they are so stunning, some breeders still insist Minks are not Ragdolls as they have green; not blue eyes.
+Indeed aqua eyed Ragdolls are not considered Ragdoll Show standard YET.

+Due to their popularity, we firmly believe a Mink class will be added in time.
+Indeed ALL cat breeds  trace back to where there were several breeds crossed together.
+Once there is a consistency, preference and acceptance of type firmly established they are added as a new breed or new subtype of a breed.

+All our Minks are registered as pure Ragdolls with the International Cat Association as they classify them as purebred Ragdolls, but just not Show Standard.
+To the average Ragdoll Pet Kitten owner this does not matter, but it is important we point it out.

-Since both Aasia and Tzar are very affectionate cats we expect their kittens to be like them; mellow, extremely affectionate and attached to their owners.
+Since both Aasia and Tzar are very affectionate cats, their kittens will be very mellow, extremely affectionate and very attached to their owners.